Revised April 20, 2015

 - 1. Departments have authority to purchase items costing under $5,000 without competitive bidding requirements.
 However, departments are encouraged to seek competition whenever possible.

-- 2. Departments may submit P.R.'s costing less than $5,000 to the K-State Purchasing Office for competitive bidding, if desired.
+- 2. Departments may submit P.R.'s costing less than $5,000 to K-State Purchasing for competitive bidding, if desired.

-- 3. Purchase Requisitions (P.R.'s) for purchases over $5,000 are to be submitted to K-State Purchasing for competitive bids process by the K-State Purchasing Office.
+- 3. Purchase Requisitions (P.R.'s) for purchases over $5,000 are to be submitted to K-State Purchasing for competitive bids process by the K-State Purchasing.

 - 4. Established contracts may be used for purchasing without competitive bidding process.